GameFreakBaree/countingbot/README.md

 # CountingBot
 CountingBot is a Discord Bot just for one purpose.
 To make a minigame that players can count in.
 The purpose is to make a very customizable bot without a advanced configuration.
+We also made the bot 100% free for everyone to use.
+Once we reach 500 guilds we will make a premium bot.

 ## Suggestions, bugs, feature requests
 Want to contribute?
 Great, we love that!
 Please take your time on [opening a new issue](https://github.com/GameFreakBaree/countingbot/issues).